-If you have been diagnosed with COPD, your family doctor will recommend that you stop smoking.
+If you have been diagnosed with COPD, your family doctor will recommend you stop smoking.
 This gives you the best chance of treating and managing your COPD symptoms.
-One study found that stopping smoking significantly reduced the risk of hospitalization and death for COPD patients and ex-smokers had much better outcomes than those who continued to smoke after being diagnosed with COPD.
+One study found that stopping smoking significantly reduced the risk of hospitalization and death for COPD patients, and ex-smokers had much better outcomes than those who continued to smoke after being diagnosed with COPD.

 If you aren’t able to quit your tobacco habit or don’t want to stop smoking, you may find that smoking exacerbates your COPD symptoms and causes more flare-ups.
 This can increase your risk of being admitted to the hospital for additional treatment, affect your quality of life, and lower your life expectancy.